Rama Pilot: Early life

 Rama was born on 12 February 1948 in Shakalpura, Ghaziabad, Uttar Pradesh to Choudhry Nain Singh and his wife Harchandi Devi.
-She did her MA from Shyam Lal College, New Delhi where she served as General Secretary of the student's union, and LLB from Meerut University.
+She did her MA from Shyam Lal College, New Delhi where she served as General Secretary of the students' union, and LLB from Meerut University.

 Career

+Rama Pilot was a member of the Youth Congress and was nominated by Prime Minister Indira Gandhi as an executive member of All India Congress Committee (in B.C.
+Cell).

-Rama Pilot won the 1998 Rajasthan Assembly election from Hindoli by a margin of 15,530 against Pokhar Lal Saini of the Bharatiya Janata Party (BJP).
+She won the 1998 Rajasthan Assembly election from Hindoli by a margin of 15,530 against Pokhar Lal Saini of the Bharatiya Janata Party (BJP).

 Her husband Rajesh Pilot was a member of Lok Sabha.
 After his death in a car crash in 2000, a by-election was necessitated and the INC fielded Rama as a candidate.
 Out of the total 6,69,984 valid votes cast, Pilot received 3,49,439 (52.16%).
 BJP's candidate R. K. Sharma came second with 2,84,175 (42.41%).
 As an MP, she served on the Committee on Agriculture and Consultative Committee, Ministry of Rural Development.

 She contested against Vasundhara Raje for Jhalrapatan but lost.
 During the 2003 Rajasthan Legislative Assembly election she polled 45,385 votes (36.92%) against Raje's 72,760 (59.20%).
 After the completion of her term, INC fielded her son Sachin Pilot for the 14th Lok Sabha.